-a long press and hold: the wipers and washer fluid will be activated for up to five seconds.
+a long press and hold: the wipers and washer fluid will be activated for up to ten seconds.

-Courtesy wipe feature: One extra wipe will happen a few seconds after washing the front window to clear any water that is dripping down from the top of the windshield caused by the washing.
+Courtesy wipe feature: One extra wipe will occur a few seconds after washing the front window to clear any excess washer fluid remaining on the windshield.